-- Describe and evaluate proposed measures to further mitigate and manage residual effects of the project on biodiversity values, including an outline of an offset strategy that sets out and includes evidence of the offsets that have been secured or are proposed to satisfy offset policy requirements and the relevant provisions of planning schemes. - Describe and evaluate the approach to develop contingency measures to be implemented in the event of adverse residual effects on flora, fauna and ecological community values requiring further management. - Identify any further methods proposed to manage risks and effects on other biodiversity values and native vegetation, including as part of the EMF (see section 4.9)
+- Describe and evaluate proposed measures to further mitigate and manage residual effects of the project on biodiversity values, including a proposed offset strategy that sets out and includes evidence of the offsets that have been secured or are proposed to satisfy Victorian offset requirements. - Describe and evaluate the approach to develop contingency measures to be implemented in the event of adverse residual effects (direct and indirect) on flora, fauna and ecological community values requiring further management. - Identify any further methods proposed to manage risks and effects on other biodiversity values and native vegetation, including as part of the EMF (see section 4.9)